Fishing Derby date is set for Saturday September 21st. More information will be coming from the Derby committee soon.

 Washington State Department of Health, PSP Daily Reports:

-Oyster testing has started for Spring 2019.
+Oyster testing continues for Summer 2019.

 Chuck Hammer runs the oyster testing program along with the help of Lagoon Point resident volunteers.
 Please contact Chuck to pick your date to volunteer.
 Chuck's email: email@example.com